-- The Creativity, Action and Service element must be completed but does not count towards the Diploma points.
-The Extended Essay and Theory of Knowledge components are awarded grades A to E, with an A being the highest grade and an E being the lowest. - These grades are then combined according to the following table and up to three points can be awarded.
+- The Creativity, Action and Service element must be completed but does not count towards the Diploma points, but the reflections and activities portfolio must be completed and signed off in order to gain the Diploma. - These grades are then combined according to the following table and up to three points can be awarded.

-Grade A Grade B Grade C Grade D Grade E No Grade Grade A 3 3 2 2 Falling condition Falling condition Grade B 3 2 2 1 Falling condition Falling condition Grade C 2 2 1 0 Falling condition Falling condition Grade D 2 1 1 0 Falling condition Falling condition Grade E Falling condition Falling condition Falling condition Falling condition Falling condition Falling condition No Grade Falling condition Falling condition Falling condition Falling condition Falling condition Falling condition
+Grade A Grade B Grade C Grade D Grade E No Grade Grade A 3 3 2 2 Falling condition Falling condition Grade B 3 2 2 1 Falling condition Falling condition Grade C 2 2 1 0 Falling condition Falling condition Grade D 2 1 1 0 Falling condition Falling condition Grade E Falling condition Falling condition No Grade Falling condition Falling condition

-Theory of Knowledge (TOK)

-Extended Essay (EE)

 Creativity, Action and Service (CAS)